maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Later IBM PC dialects used `SYSTEM` as an alias for `BYE`, exiting to the DOS shell.

+Dartmouth BASIC used `SYSTEM` to load a language, either BASIC or ALGOL.
+It was not part of the BASIC language itself.

 #### See also:

 * `USR`